Advantages and Disadvantages of Different Methods for Urine Collection

 |Easy to perform with Ultrasound||Avoids contamination of sample from lower urinary tract.||Potential risk of trauma if performed incorrectly or patient moves during procedure.
 More invasive than spontaneous micturition.
 Potential for contamination of sample if needle penetrates colon during procedure.|

-Tests of Urinary Tract Function
+Tests of Urinary Tract Function in Animals

 X-rays and Ultrasound can tell us about the size and shape of the kidney and bladder.
 We can see cysts and uroliths.
 Injecting air or contrast into the bladder allows us to see much more detail about the bladder, highlighting abnormalities in position, tumors, and stones = contrast radiography.
 Air gives negative contrast by showing up black on an x-ray and iodine is a positive contrast showing up white on an x-ray.
 Using both together is called double contrast radiography.
 We can inject dye into the blood stream which allows us to see the position of the ureters = IUV intravenous urethrogram.
 These tests are useful to investigate incontinence.